Traps on Public Lands: Hidden, Dangerous, Destructive

 Community Events Room

 University of New Mexico Valencia Campus

 Los Lunas, NM 87031

-For two weeks, we'll be taking our show on the road educating people on the perils of trapping and why reform is needed.
+Over the span of a week we'll be taking our show on the road educating people on the perils of trapping and why reform is needed.

 All events are free and are open to the public.

 Join us in finding out more about the problems with trapping and working to end the needless endangerment of the public and the ongoing destruction of pets and wildlife.